 His theatre credits include Oedipus (2010), Muzikal Destini Anak Bangsa (2013), Kampung Kemenyan (2014), Rasuk (2015), Buy 1 Free 1 (2015), Nawaitu (2017), Men In Heels (2018), Bollywood Dreams (2021).
 He directed the plays Dang Sri (2015) and Mere Behen Ki Shaadi Musical (2016) and his recent dance production is pragina : EMOSI (2021).

-Lee Kok Leong, Resident Conductor & Music Director, klpac Orchestra
+Lee Kok Leong, Resident Conductor & Music Director, The klpac Orchestra

-Cheryl Mah, Resident Conductor & Music Director, klpac Symphonic Band
+Cheryl Mah, Resident Conductor & Music Director, The klpac Symphonic Band

-Graduated from Elder Conservatorium of Music (Australia) with concurrent majors in Piano Performance and Music Education, Cheryl Mah completed Performance-based Master Degree in Conducting and Directorship from Salford University (England, UK) under tutelages of Professor Dr. David King and the late Dr. Roy Newsome, specializing in Brass Band Conducting.
+After graduating Elder Conservatorium of Music (Australia) with concurrent majors in Piano Performance and Music Education, Cheryl Mah completed a performance-based Master’s Degree in Conducting and Directorship from Salford University (England, UK) under the tutelage of Professor Dr. David King and the late Dr. Roy Newsome, specialising in Brass Band Conducting.

-Andrea Sim, Resident Conductor & Music Director, klpac String Orchestra
+Andrea Sim, Resident Conductor & Music Director, The klpac String Orchestra